The man awoke to a morning twilight of eerie noises and bitter cold; from a dream, half-forgotten, a

 * * * * *

-By that time, the snow had disappeared and signs of spring were apparent as the days grew longer, flowers began to
+By that time, the snow had disappeared and signs of spring were apparent as the days grew longer.

-Every morning he walked around the perimeter of the compound to get some exercise.
+Every morning he walked around the inner perimeter of the compound to get some exercise.

 One day he announced that he was going to explore beyond the compound.

-lose your way and, if you leave the track, you might not be able to find it again.”
+you will easily lose your way and, if you stray from the track, you might not be able to find it again.”

 “I will not leave the track,” he said.